JuliaAttic/CUDArt.jl/README.md

 # Code that does GPU computations
 device_reset(dev)
 ```
 where `dev` is the integer device number.
+This can be handy in case of trouble, because unfortunately
+the `do` syntax does not usually result in ideal backtraces.

 ## Choosing/querying the active device